zontasticality/ping-llm/main.typ

 However, we already have a system of decentralized independently-learning and cooperating nodes that can incentivize each other and form protocols in various fashions: Human Society!
 The question then is, is it possible to program AIs to manage a given node's connections based on the owner's preferences in such a way as to take into account potential adversarial scenarios?

-== Privacy-Preserving Decentralized Network Design Powered by a Universal Optimizer
+== Thought Experiment: Privacy-Preserving Decentralized Network Design Powered by a Universal Optimizer

 One idea I've been thinking about for some time is recursively improving AI models.
 This is probably dangerous, but if you assume you have one, specifically, an AI that can take a formal specification and produce something that satisfies it under resource constraints, it allows a designer to focus on the specification rather than the problem itself.
 In practice such an AI doesn't exist yet, so you eventually need to think about the implementation as well.
 However, thinking about the specification often helps one understand what implementations even need to do, and what you might be missing.